daniel-162/Ndilipati-AI-app/README.md

 ## For BetaNdilipati
 The app uses yolo tiny models which are build by copying dnns folder to your android device.
+New yolo-v3 model and cfg can be placed in the dnns folder for custom object detection.
+In future the app will automatically download these files from the cloud at first launch.
 ### requirements
 1. android studio
 2. android device and android environment with minimum API level 28.